maulanajawwadbusiness/MLPA-Multi-Level-Profiling-Assessment-/readme.md

 The **MLPA (Multi-Level Profiling Assessment)** prototype is a web-based tool for psychometric scale management.
 It allows users to upload CSV data, visualize psychometric scales, run assessments, and edit/adapt scales using a node-based flow interface with semantic rubric tracking.

 **Target Audience:** Psychometricians and researchers.
-**Key Focus:** Modular architecture, clean UI, responsive flow editing, contenteditable item editing, and semantic rubric visualization.
+**Key Focus:** Modular architecture, clean UI, responsive flow editing, content-editable item editing, and semantic rubric visualization.

 ---

-What you need: Your own OpenAI API key.
+**What you need:** Your own OpenAI API key.
 You can get it in [OpenAI Platform](https://platform.openai.com/api-keys).

-How to run in your computer:
+**How to run in your computer:**

 1. Download this repo, and put it in your folder.
 2. Open the `config.js` file.
-Change YOUR-API-KEY to your own OpenAI API key.
+Edit `YOUR-API-KEY` to your own OpenAI API key.
 3. Open `index.html`.
-Your app now run.
+Your app will now run.

 ---